-Students may not apply to the BMOS HONORS SPECIALIZATIONS when they apply for admission to the University.
+Students may not apply to the BMOS HONOURS SPECIALIZATIONS when they apply for admission to the University.

 5.0 first-year courses